“The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software”

 PRTG Manual: Object Hierarchy

 All objects in a PRTG monitoring configuration are arranged in a tree-like hierarchy to create an easy to navigate list and to give the user the possibility to arrange them in groups that monitor similar devices, services, or same locations.
-The hierarchical order described is also used to define common settings for larger groups of objects, for example settings of the Root group apply by default to all other objects below it (see section Inheritance of Settings ).
+The hierarchical order described is also used to define common settings for larger groups of objects, for example, settings of the Root group apply by default to all other objects underneath (see section Inheritance of Settings ).

 The Root group is the topmost instance in PRTG.
 It contains all other objects in your setup.
-Using the inheritance mechanism, we recommend adjusting the default settings for the Root group in order for all other objects to inherit them.
-This makes configuration easier later on.
+Using the inheritance mechanism, we recommend adjusting the default settings for the Root group.
+This makes configuration easier later on, because all other objects inherit these standard settings by default and, thus, you will not have to set up the same configuration for each object anew.

 On each probe, there are one or more Groups , which serve merely structural purposes.
 Use groups to arrange similar objects in order to inherit same settings to them.
 To a group, you add the devices.
 You can arrange your devices in different nested groups to reflect the structure of your network.